aminebadraoui/MNFST-RAG-UI/openapi/VALIDATION.md

 3. Set up automated testing against the specification
 4. Establish versioning strategy for future updates

-This validation confirms that the RAG Chat API specification is comprehensive, well-structured, and ready for implementation.
+This validation confirms that the MNFST-RAG API specification is comprehensive, well-structured, and ready for implementation.